Turkish mine explosion kills 22 and leaves dozens trapped

 Amasra's mayor Recai Cakir said many of those who survived had suffered "serious injuries".

-One worker who managed to escape on his own said "There was dust and smoke and we don't know exactly what happened."
+One worker who managed to escape on his own said: "There was dust and smoke and we don't know exactly what happened."